andrewhutzel325/DeveloperFacebook/README.md

 https://blooming-mountain-04128.herokuapp.com/

+!!!NOTE!!!

+I do not keep up with active registering on the website, this is merely a proof of concept.
+Any weird pictures are filtered, BUT textbox entries are not currently filtered!

 # Developer Facebook

 Application strives to achieve a basic developer's facebook meaning the following are used: comments, likes/dislikes, registration, profiles, and posts to discuss topics with like minded individuals.
 This is accomplished through using mongodb, react, nodejs, and express.